Matt Zbrog

 Certified Ethical Hacker (CEH)

 The EC-Council, the world’s largest certification body for information security professionals, offers the Certified Ethical Hacker (CEH) certification for IT professionals interested in penetration testing.
-Those who hold CEH certifications have an understanding of the latest commercial-grade hacking tools and techniques.
-Applicants will need two years of experience in information security and to have graduated from EC-Council training modules.
+Those who hold CEH certifications understand the latest commercial-grade hacking tools and techniques.
+Applicants must have two years of experience in information security and have graduated from EC-Council training modules.

 The four-hour CEH exam includes 125 multiple-choice questions across the following areas: information security threats and attack vectors; attack detection; attack prevention; procedures; and methodologies.